Getting Started with Kavi Software

 See Also bounce handling.

 Ezmlm includes automatic tools that detect and remove bad email addresses from mailing lists.
 This process is called bounce handling.
 Typically, when an email address is bouncing mailing list messages, the mailing list will send out a special email to the address, called a probe, to see if the probe email can be delivered successfully.
 If the probe bounces too, the email address will be unsubscribed from the list.
-Kavi Mailing List Manager logs all email addresses removed by the bounce handler for all lists it manages.
+Kavi Mailing List Manager logs all email addresses removed from lists it manages by the bounce handler.

 See Also bounce, EZ Mailing List Manager, probe.

-See Also Kill List, IP address, internet address.
+See Also Deny Subscriber List, Deny List, IP address, internet address.

 C